OV Crimefighter

 Details: Pills only.
 No liquids, creams, aerosols or sharps.
 Please leave medications in their original containers.

-Location: Oro Valley Marketplace (11785 N. Oracle Road, near Fork and Fire)
+Location: OV Marketplace (11785 N. Oracle Road, near the former Red Lobster)

 Sign Up for CrimeFighter Newsletter!

-If you would like to automatically receive the CrimeFighter Newsletter via email every month, scan the QR code below or click HERE to sign up.
+If you would like to receive the CrimeFighter Newsletter via email every month automatically, scan the QR code below or click HERE to sign up.
 Remember to select the “Public Safety & Crime Prevention” box.

 Alternatively, you can sign up by going to the Town of Oro Valley website (orovalleyaz.gov), click on the News tab, and click on “Subscribe to get news and event updates”.
 Remember to select the “Public Safety & Crime Prevention” box.